UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 ![](InlineImages/gap8_overview.png)
 *The GAP8 block diagram*

 The GAP8 is an ultra low power 32 bit RISC-V processor which derives from the PULP (Parallel Ultra Low Power) project.
 It contains 9 CV32E40P cores, with one serving as the main application processor, and the remaining 8 serving as cluster cores which accelerate compute-intensive workloads.
 The Fabric Controller has direct control over the hardware and interfaces onboard the GAP8.
 The 8 cluster cores can be turned on/off as needed in order to save power.
+The power and frequencies of these cores are dynamically adjustable, between 1.0-1.2V for power draw, and as for frequency, all the way up to 250mHz for the Fabric Controller, and 175mHz for the cluster cores (although the authors of one paper pushed the cluster cores up to 250mHz as well).
+Changing the frequency and power is pretty easy, both this project and the GAP SDK contain bindings for performing this.

 ## The CV32E40P Core